'Easier to move a mountain': China vows new military drills amid India dispute

 "I'm not sure how this situation de-escalates, not just because of the media hype on both sides, but also because China may not have an interest in de-escalating," Yvonne Chiu, assistant professor at the Department of Politics at Hong Kong University (HKU), told CNN last week.

-Worsening relations
+Deteriorating relations

 This was followed by a formal complaint by Bhutan that China was building on its territory.
 India and Bhutan have maintained historically strong relations and closely coordinate their foreign policy.
 India's military is also involved in training Bhutan's armed forces.